biojet-enviro/Biojet-Website/src/content/blog/sewage-treatment-methods-india-can-learn.md

 - **Variable air control:** Adjust air flow rates using controls or variable frequency drives (VFDs) so that blowers/compressors run only as intensively as needed.
 Lower air supply means less blower power required.
 - **Reduce pressure losses:** Design for minimal fouling and clean air pathways.
 Jet aeration systems generate less pressure loss and are less affected by fouling/clogging compared to traditional diffused aeration, as their jet nozzles have no moving parts to clog.
 - **High alpha factor operation:** Jet aerators generate high alpha factors (0.8–0.9), meaning they transfer oxygen more efficiently in the presence of wastewater surfactants—this improves overall energy efficiency.
 - **Upgrade equipment:** Regular audits and replacement or upgrade of blowers with newer, more efficient models and maintenance best practices help further cut energy use.
-Indian companies seeking low-cost, high-quality jet aeration systems can contact Biojet to procure suitable aeration solutions.
+Indian companies seeking low-cost, high-quality jet aeration systems can contact Biojet company to procure suitable aeration solutions.

 ### Effluent quality benchmarks: BOD, COD, TSS